 No. Many of the clients we work with take medications of some kind, but these are not prescribed through our clinic.
 If clinic clients are in need of medications or physical evaluations, we work with them to find an appropriate resource.
-For KU students, this frequently involves referring them to Watkins Health Center or Counseling & Psychological Services (CAPS) where there are physicians and a psychiatrist on staff.
+For KU students, this frequently involves referring them to Watkins Health Center or Counseling & Psychological Services (CAPS) where there are physicians, nurse practitioners and a psychiatrist on staff.
 For others, we make referrals to one of the area community mental health centers or to one of the local private psychiatrists, as well as to area physicians if the individuals don't already have a family physician.

 How do I get there?

 The easiest route is to come up 14th street from the East or approach from the North on Oread/Jayhawk Boulevard and turn onto Lilac Lane and park behind Fraser Hall, Danforth Chapel or Blake Hall.
 You will not be stopped at a booth coming from either of those directions.
 Please see http://places.ku.edu/map

 Free parking is available in the lot behind Fraser or Blake or on Lilac Lane http://places.ku.edu/map for clinic clients who are not students, faculty, or staff of the University of Kansas.
 Temporary virtual parking permits are issued for the day and time of appointments.

 Can I request a particular therapist or type of therapist?